gyulanemeth/bluefox.email/email-sending-concepts/email-spoofing.md

 Spoofing takes advantage of vulnerabilities in the email system, particularly the SMTP protocol.
 Here's a straightforward breakdown of the process:

-1. **Header Forging**: The attacker alters the “From” field in the email header to mimic a trusted sender.
+1. **Header Forging**: The attacker alters the "From" field in the email header to mimic a trusted sender.

 2. **Sending the Email**: The email is sent via an SMTP server that does not validate the sender's authenticity.